replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

 ## Remove an Application

-The kots CLI `kots remove` command removes the reference to an installed application from the admin console.
+The Replicated kots CLI `kots remove` command removes the reference to an installed application from the admin console.
 When you use `kots remove`, the admin console no longer manages the application because the record of that application’s installation is removed.
 This means that you can no longer manage the application through the admin console or through the kots CLI.

 By default, `kots remove` does not delete any of the installed Kubernetes resources for the application from the cluster.
 To remove both the reference to an application from the admin console and remove any resources for the application from the cluster, you can run `kots remove` with the `--undeploy` flag.